Careers

 Applicants must be currently authorized to work for any employer in the U.S. on a full-time basis.
 Trinity School of Midland will not sponsor applicants for work visas.

-• 2025-2026 Middle School Language Arts Teacher
+• 2025-2026 Part-time Middle School History and Language Arts Teacher

-Middle School Language Arts Teacher
+Middle School History and Language Arts Teacher

 Reports to: Middle School Division Head